river-veek/four-year-plan-tracker/README.md

 * Once you've deleted previous containers and images, use the following command to build and run your new docker container (run.sh is included in the repo):

-*Note: make sure to give the run.sh script r/w/e permissions by using the `chmod 777 run.sh` command in the terminal, otherwise it will not be seen as a valid command*
+*Note: make sure to give the run.sh script r/w/e permissions by first using the `chmod 777 run.sh` command in the terminal, otherwise it will not be seen as a valid command*

   ```
   ./run.sh